Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Preliminary

 \subsection{Problem Formulation}

 In this paper, we focus on the task of graph outlier detection, which is formally defined as:

-\begin{definition}[Graph Outlier Detection] Given a graph $\mathcal{G}$, graph outlier detection can be regarded as a binary classification task that learns a detector $D:v_i \rightarrow \{0, 1\}$ that classifies every node in $\mathcal{G}$ to an inlier (0) or an outlier (1). \end{definition}
+\begin{definition}[Graph Outlier Detection] In this paper, we focus on node level outlier detection.
+Given a graph $\mathcal{G}$, graph outlier detection can be regarded as a binary classification task that learns a detector $D:v_i \rightarrow \{0, 1\}$ that classifies every node in $\mathcal{G}$ to an inlier (0) or an outlier (1). \end{definition}

 In the task of graph outlier detection, we aim to mitigate class imbalance by data augmentation: